Cliff Arquette: Charley Weaver

 Arquette accepted Jack Paar's invitation to appear on Paar's NBC Tonight Show in 1957.
-Arquette had previously created the character of "Charley Weaver, the wild old man from Mount Idy".
+Arquette had previously created the character of "Charley Weaver, the wild old man from Mount Idy.”
 He would read a letter from his "Mamma" back home.
-This characterization proved so popular that Arquette almost never again appeared in public as himself, but nearly always as Charley Weaver, complete with his squashed hat, little round glasses, rumpled shirt, broad tie, baggy pants, and suspenders.
+This characterization proved so popular that Arquette almost never again appeared in public as himself, but almost always as Charley Weaver, complete with his squashed hat, little round glasses, rumpled shirt, broad tie, baggy pants, and suspenders.
 Arquette could often convulse Paar and the audience into helpless laughter by way of his timing and use of double entendres in describing the misadventures of his fictional family and townspeople.
 As Paar noted, in his foreword to Arquette's first Charley Weaver book:

 Sometimes his jokes are old, and I live in the constant fear that the audience will beat him to the punch line, but they never have.
 And I suspect that if they ever do, he will rewrite the ending on the spot.
 I would not like to say that all his jokes are old, although some have been found carved in stone.
 What I want to say is that in a free-for-all ad lib session, Charley Weaver has and will beat the fastest gun alive.

 Arquette, as Charley Weaver, hosted Charley Weaver's Hobby Lobby on ABC from September 30, 1959, to March 23, 1960.
-He also appeared as Charley Weaver on The Roy Rogers and Dale Evans Show (September 29 to December 29, 1962).
+He also appeared as Charley Weaver on The Roy Rogers and Dale Evans Show in 1962.

 In 1960, Arquette was honored with a star on the Hollywood Walk of Fame for his contribution to radio.

 Later career and legacy

+Arquette's Charley Weaver character was a fixture on the TV game show Hollywood Squares for many years, always sitting in the lower left corner of the tic-tac-toe board.
+As a rule, he was given questions about American History, and as a rule, his answers were correct.

-One exception to his portrayal of Charley Weaver was his characterization of Mrs. Butterworth.
-A Civil War buff, in the 1950s he opened the Charley Weaver Museum of the Civil War in Gettysburg, Pennsylvania.
+A Civil War buff, Arquette opened the Charley Weaver Museum of the Civil War in Gettysburg, Pennsylvania, in the 1950s.
 The museum was housed in a building that had served as headquarters for General O.O.
 Howard during the Battle of Gettysburg, and remained in operation for about ten years.
 The site later became the Soldier's National Museum, and closed in early November 2014.

-Arquette spent some time in the hospital in the early 1970s, due to heart disease.
-He suffered a stroke in 1972 that kept him off Hollywood Squares for some time.
-Among those who occupied his square during his absence was George Gobel, whose appearances on the show became more frequent after Arquette's death, later replacing Arquette in the lower left square.
-Partially paralyzed by the stroke and using a wheelchair, Arquette eventually returned to Squares.
+Arquette spent some time hospitalized in the early 1970s due to heart disease.
+He suffered a stroke in 1972 that kept him off of Hollywood Squares for some time.